sohitmiglani/iris-scatter/README.md

 docker run -it -p 8080:8080 iris-scatter
 ```

+## Walkthrough

+A walkthrough video of the application can be found [here.](https://youtu.be/UjDR65XlB10)

 ## Details

 1. The application has been packaged inside Docker with a Microconda environment for an easier and streamlined installation of all the required R packages.
 Conda also allows for an easier documentation of the dependencies inside a separate file and keeps the Dockerfile separate.